Apperceptive Visual Agnosia

 12. Wilson’s Disease

-Copper deposition in basal ganglia and occipital cortex may produce agnosic symptoms.
+Copper deposition in basal and occipital cortex may produce agnosic symptoms.

 13. Progressive Multifocal Leukoencephalopathy